AVUIs/AVZones-beta/README.md

 # AVZ
-AudioVisual Zones

-Audiovisual sequencer for iOS built with openFrameworks + Maximilian
+AudioVisual Zones - audiovisual sequencer for iOS built with openFrameworks + Maximilian

 You will need soundfiles and add their names to Playlist.cpp